crypto-org-chain/gravity-bridge/readme.md

 make build
 `

-You can then use this binary to interact with the Cosmos side of the chain.
-Check out the Cosmos documentation for more inforatmion on this.
+You can then use the binary in the build directory to interact with the Cosmos side of the chain.
+Check out the Cosmos documentation for more information on this.

 ### Other tests